sjsrey/ors/ors.md

 little of everything at work - Gower and his colleagues decided to rely on open collaboration by publishing early (day one problem statement) and often (170,000 words).
-The wiki and blog captured the full record of problem development, discussion, false starts, dead ends and ultimately solution, clearly a case of the live research article if ever there was one (open publication).
+The wiki and blog captured the full record of problem development, discussion, false starts, dead ends, and ultimately solution, clearly a case of the live research article if ever there was one (open publication).
 As these materials are freely available to any interested party possessing Internet connectivity it is an exemplar of